Alauya Alonto: Early life and education

 Alonto was born in Ramain, Lanao, shortly before the outbreak of the Spanish–American War.
 His father was Datu Alonto of Maul, Marantao; and his mother was Bae Dayang Dayang Adiong of Ditsaan-Ramain.

-He studied under the tutelage of Hadji Nosca Aloz, the highest Pandita of Lanao and took up Arabic literature and jurisprudence.
+He studied under the mentorship of Hadji Nosca Aloz, the highest Pandita of Lanao, and studied Arabic literature and jurisprudence.

 Career

-In 1912 he became Sultan of Ramain.
-Inspired by the cause of freedom, he organized the "Filipinista" party in Lanao.
+In 1912, he became the Sultan of Ramain.
+He organized the "Filipinista" party in Lanao.

-He was appointed Municipal Manager under the Philippine Independence Commission in 1924, as special representative for Lanao, by then Governor-General Frank Murray, and was elected Delegate to the Constitutional Convention in 1934.
+He served as appointed Municipal Manager under the Philippine Independence Commission in 1924, as an appointed representative for Department of Mindanao and Sulu from 1934 to 1935 by Governor-General Frank Murphy, and elected Delegate to the Constitutional Convention in 1934.

-He served as a senator for two terms: 1942–1946 and 1946–1949.
+He was elected senator in 1941.
+However, due to World War II, he began serving his first term in 1945 until 1947.

 Family and descendants

 Sultan Alonto Alauya married the Bae Bariga Alangadi of Ramain, by whom he had six children: